 Remember, this article focuses on federal business tax liabilities.
 You will also need to file taxes for your state, and possibly your locality.
 Check with your state and local business agencies to see which tax forms to file.

 Tracking income and expenses is a critical part of filing business taxes.
-For a simple solution to your small business books, try Patriot’s online accounting software for small business.
-It uses an easy cash-in, cash-out accounting system.
-Try it for free today!
+For a simple solution to your small business books, try Patriot’s accounting software.
+Get it for free today!

 This is not intended as legal advice; for more information, please click here.